huntertran/blog/source/_posts/20201111-Coding-Game-Shadow-of-the-Knight.md

 # The Goal

 Batman will look for the hostages on a given building by jumping from one window to another using his grapnel gun.
-Batman's goal is to jump to the window where the hostages are located in order to disarm the bombs.
-Unfortunately he has a limited number of jumps before the bombs go off...
+Batman's goal is to jump to the window where the hostages are located to disarm the bombs.
+Unfortunately, he has a limited number of jumps before the bombs go off...

 <!-- more -->